2019 Mercedes-Benz Sprinter First Drive: Where tech goes to work

 Don't let its size intimidate you; anyone can drive a Sprinter.
 Yes, it's tall.
 Yes, it's long.
 But it's relatively narrow, and with speed-sensitive electric power steering and a bunch of driving aids, it's really easy to drive in both congested city settings and wide-open highways.

-Three different engines will be available under the hood of US-spec Sprinters -- the 2.1-liter I4 and 3.0-liter diesel engines we already know and love, as well as a new, undisclosed four-cylinder gasoline engine.
+Three different engines will be available under the hood of US-spec Sprinters -- the 2.1-liter I4 and 3.0-liter diesel engines we already know and love, as well as a new, 2.0-liter turbo I4.
 Other global markets only get the two diesel engines, with six different power outputs depending on spec.
 Other markets also get the aforementioned front wheel-drive setup, which allows for better packaging around the rear axle, resulting in a lower load-in height and improved cargo space.
 That said, in the US, we only get rear- and all-wheel drive options, like the current van.
 And yes, you read that right: The Sprinter can be had with front-, rear- or all-wheel drive.
 Can you think of any other single vehicle that offers all three configurations?

 In the US, all our Sprinters will come with automatic transmissions, with either seven or nine gears, depending on the engine.
 But considering my first test takes place along the tulip-and-windmill-lined roads between Amsterdam and Rotterdam in the Netherlands, I'd be remiss not to sample a six-speed manual Sprinter that we'll never, ever see on US soil.
 The stick-shift is appropriately easy to operate, with light clutch pedal weight and not-too-long gearbox throws.
 First gear is basically useless, only to get you up and going, or for very slow climbs up steep grades.
 By the time you hit 10 or 15 miles per hour, you'll change to second gear, greeted by a buttery wave of torque that's similarly strong in the remaining forward gears.